 Q.4.
 What is solute potential and water potential?

 A.4.
-The potential energy of water is considered to be as the water potential.
+The potential energy of water is considered to be the water potential.
 It is also regarded as a measure of the difference between the potential energy of pure water and a given sample of water.
 The lowering magnitude of water potential because of the dissolution of solute is known as solute potential.

 Q.5.
 Explain how almost all the water moves into the root?

 A.5.
 The apoplast pathway causes water to flow in the root as the cortical cells are generally loosely arranged which provide no resistance to the water that moves through the mass flow.
 It occurs due to cohesive and adhesive properties exhibited by water.
-Symplast pathway is also attributed to the movement of molecules of water within the root.
+The Symplast pathway is also attributed to the movement of molecules of water within the root.

 Q.6.
 Name a molecular movement that is highly selective requiring special membrane proteins without needing any energy.